gioalcamofly/simple_odometry/README.md

 Simple example of a robot moving thanks to odometry.
 It will make the classic experiment of performing a perfect square from a starting position, with the only guide that odometry can give.

+IMPORTANT!
+This code has been made to fail.
+The reason is to demonstrate how hard can be to move a robot arount its environment using odometry, having in mind the several fails that could exist.

 ## Execute